Jaggler3/term/README.md

 python3 -m termbrowser
 ```

 Open links using their hotkeys ex.
-1 for `[1] Link Name`
+1 for `[1] Link Name`.

-Press Escape twice to change the URL to load
+Press Escape twice to change the URL to load.
-Press Tab to cycle focus of input fields
+Press Tab to cycle focus of input fields.
-Press Enter to submit an input field
+Press Enter to submit an input field.
-Press Alt(or Option) + Q to unfocus from an input field
+Press Alt(or Option) + Q to unfocus from an input field.

 ## Important Note
 Term Browser sends requests using the header `Content-Type: Term`.
 Your server can distiguish that the request is coming from the Term Browser through this header.

 ## File Format
 Term files are read line by line.
-The first line of any term file declares the term version to be used.
-Ex:
+The first line of any term file declares the term version to be used:

 ```
 @termtype:m100
 ```

-The `#` character at the start of a line is used for commenting
+The `#` character at the start of a line is used for commenting:

 ```
 # this is a comment!